sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_API_Builder/API_Builder/API_Builder_Developer_Guide/API_Builder_Project/_index.md

 | Large | 8 | 1024MB | 4000 | After a week of inactivity |
 | XLarge | 16 | 2048MB | 8000 | After a week of inactivity |

-It is important to choose Dev (512MB) and Small (256MB) containers wisely.
+{{% alert title="⚠️ Warning" color="primary" %}}It is important to choose Dev (512MB) and Small (256MB) containers wisely.
 The minimum recommended container sizeis "Medium".
-Though you may be able to deploy to a "Dev" or "Small" container, for better memory usage and performance it is highly recommended that you use medium or bigger size containers.
+Though you may be able to deploy to a "Dev" or "Small" container, for better memory usage and performance it is highly recommended that you use medium or bigger size containers.{{% /alert %}}

 If your application is archived, to reactivate the application, make a request to it.
 The first request will be slow, but subsequent requests will respond with normal speed.